 “The eyes have it”, The Australian, 15 November 2005

-"Biometrics are so sexy and seem so intuitive that people are a bit mesmerised by them.
-You tend to think they're perfect: your fingerprint is unique, your iris is unique so in theory using these as identifiers sounds great.
+“Biometrics are so sexy and seem so intuitive that people are a bit mesmerised by them.
+You tend to think they’re perfect: your fingerprint is unique, your iris is unique so in theory using these as identifiers sounds great.
 The problem is, the systems are run by computers and measurement software and hardware such as cameras and readers.
-Even if your iris is unique, by the time a camera measures it, the computer number-crunches it and adjusts for poor lighting conditions and for the fact you might have glasses, they wind up being really fallible."article on line
+Even if your iris is unique, by the time a camera measures it, the computer number-crunches it and adjusts for poor lighting conditions and for the fact you might have glasses, they wind up being really fallible.”View Article

 “Online doc can issue script”, The Australian, 9 September 2003

 “SecureNet chief security specialist Stephen Wilson said Ozdocsonline was the first private medical provider to move to a managed service”

 “Security: giving an outsider the keys”, Sydney Morning Herald, 2 September 2003

 “Stephen Wilson, chief security specialist at SecureNet, claims users can reap between 100 per cent and 200 per cent return on investment a year by outsourcing security”.View Article

 “Race for safe online business”, The Age, 4 September 2001

 “PKI needed to be embedded in browsers ‘like a magnetic strip on a credit card’ [Wilson said]”.

 “Gatekeeper asks for ‘too much’ private info”, The Australian, 3 July 2001

 “‘The problem is that [the digital passport metaphor] doesn’t actually reflect the way we do business in the real world’ [said Wilson]”.